Software Engineer Cover Letter 2026: 3 Templates That Beat Tech Hiring (ATS-Approved)

 Template 3: Engineering Manager / Tech Lead

-Use this if: You are applying for a leadership role.
+Use this if: You’re applying for a leadership or management role (8+ years).

 Dear [Name],